elisoncrum/piipan/etl/docs/uploads.md

 ## Uploading Participant Data

-> ⚠️ The service API for the bulk upload of PII data is not stable enough for client development.
-This documentation describes the nascent API and a _temporary_ approach that should allow states to quickly provide test data to our system with out expending development effort unnecessarily.
+> ⚠️ This documentation describes the bulk upload API and a _temporary_ upload approach using AzCopy that should allow states to quickly provide test data to our system with out expending development effort unnecessarily.

-Once you have [validated the format](./bulk-import.md) of your participant data CSV, you can upload the file to the system through AzCopy.
+Once you have [validated the format](./bulk-import.md) of your participant data CSV, you can upload the file to the system through the bulk upload API or AzCopy.

 ### AzCopy